 It is important that the process of project planning consider uncertainty.
 Procedures including stratification and the allocation of sufficient measurement plots can help ensure low uncertainty.
 It is good practice to consider uncertainty at an early stage to identify the data sources with the highest risk to allow the opportunity to conduct further work to diminish uncertainty.
-Estimation of uncertainty for pools and emissions sources for each measurement pool requires calculation of both the mean and the 90% confidence interval.
-In all cases uncertainty should be expressed as the 90% confidence interval as a percentage of the mean.
+Estimation of uncertainty for pools and emissions sources for each measurement pool requires calculation of both the mean and the width of the 90% confidence interval.
+In all cases uncertainty should be the width of the 90% confidence interval expressed as a percentage of the mean.

-The uncertainty in the baseline scenario should be defined as the weighted average error of each of the measurement pools.
-For modeled results use the confidence interval of the input inventory data.
-For wood products and logging slash burning emissions use the confidence interval of the inventory data.
-The errors in each pool shall be weighted by the size of the pool so that projects may reasonably target a lower precision level in pools that only form a small proportion of the total stock.
+The uncertainty in the baseline scenario should be defined as the weighted average uncertainty of each of the measurement pools.
+For modeled results, use the confidence interval of the input inventory data.
+For wood products and logging slash burning emissions, use the confidence interval of the inventory data.
+The uncertainty in each pool shall be weighted by the size of the pool so that projects may reasonably target a lower precision level in pools that only form a small proportion of the total stock.